Updated: Oct 20

-One Saturday morning last Autumn, I arrived at the Glasgow Osteopathic Centre for my appointments.
+One Saturday morning in the Autumn of 2019, I arrived at the Glasgow Osteopathic Centre for my appointments.
 At the end of the busy day, Suzie - one of the receptionists at the centre - gave me a small bag saying that a client had handed it in for me during the week.
 All she knew was that the woman had said she couldn't stay long as she was just travelling through.
 There was no note on the bag but when I opened it I knew immediately who it was from.
 Inside was a bulb of garlic, with long crispy leaves and little bits of soil attached to the roots.

-Shortly after, I planted this garlic in a pot and placed it on my back doorstep.
-My garden needed much work (and still does!) and there was no growing space in the ground suitable to sustain this little bulb.
-I avidly kept my eyes on this pot for signs of life; watering, tending, sheltering it since last Autumn.
+Two months later, I managed to plant this garlic in a pot and placed it on my back doorstep.
+I had moved house in that Autumn and my garden - the WytchWood potager - was just a patch of grass, some broken decking and masses of concrete and rubble at the time, with no growing space in the ground suitable to sustain this little bulb.
+I avidly kept my eyes on this pot for signs of life; watering, tending, sheltering it since Autumn 2019.

-As I write this, in early 2020, I am delighted to have found the beginnings of a cluster of these new garlic bulbs making their first tentative steps into the world, peeking out of the soil.
+As I write this, in early 2020, I am delighted to have found the beginnings of a cluster of these new garlic bulbs making their first tentative steps into the world, peeking out of the soil - these are in the photograph above.
 The garlic she gifted me is one of the very few things currently growing in the garden of my new home, one of the first things that I planted in it myself.
-As I watch these grow - and when the time comes - harvest them, save some for replanting and cook with them this year, I will be constantly reminded of the lovely meaning they have for me and the sharing kindness behind them.
+As I watch these grow and, when the time comes, harvest them and save some for replanting and cook with them this year, I will be constantly reminded of the lovely meaning they have for me and the sharing kindness behind them.

 Amelia Earhart, author and aviator pioneer, said 'A single act of kindness throws out roots in all directions, and the roots spring up and make new trees.'
 How right she was.